 This shoreline town in Virginia is pony-territory, so it’s the perfect place to bring your horse-crazy beloved.
-The 1945 book “Misty of Chincoteague,” brought awareness of the wild ponies on Assateague Island to the world.
+The 1945 book “Misty of Chincoteague,” brought worldwide fame to the wild ponies on Assateague Island.
 But while most people know about the horses, many are not aware that this is also a NASA hotspot.

 So, for a great “otherworldly” getaway, with down-to-earth appeal, stay at the Channel Bass Inn – a vintage home with antiques, quilted bedding, polished wood floors and a lovingly tended large English Garden out back.
 It’s airy, friendly, comfy and Victorian-era romantic.

-Just 20-30 minutes from Washington DC, you’ll find some pretty incredible things to do in Fairfax County, which was home to George Washington at his Mount Vernon estate.
+There are some really unique things to do in Fairfax County, just 20-30 minutes from Washington DC, home to Mount Vernon, the estate of George Washington.
 There’s the historic home, of course, but also George’s recreated distillery, a Civil War era home filled with some very naughty graffiti, an Air and Space Museum that beats the one in DC, an Arts Center in a former prison, a farm where you can watch baby animals being born and/or milk a cow, botanical gardens, great waterfalls, and compact walkable neighborhoods.
-Sometimes, you find a romance where you least expect it.
+Sometimes, you find romance where you least expect it.

-For all you goofball duos out there, I propose this central Virginia college town for a highly amusing open-window-feed-the-wildlife drive through “safari,” a Civil-War-with-Dinosaurs theme park, pairs of carriage horses bursting with personality, a free 8am Bluegrass Jam session and more.
+For all you goofball duos out there, I propose this central Virginia college town for a highly amusing open-window-feed-the-wildlife drive through “safari,” a Civil-War-with-Dinosaurs theme park, pairs of carriage horses bursting with personality and more.

-LOUDOUN COUNTY VA: Let the spirits move you.
+Let the spirits move you.
 If your idea of a starry-eyed getaway involves hitting up lots of wineries, distilleries and breweries, come to “DC’s Wine Country,” just outside of our Nation’s Capital.
-While here, stay at the newly renovated Lansdowne Resort, which may look a bit corporate, but has the heart of a much smaller place.
-FYI – Lansdowne massage therapist, Ismail, at the newly refreshed in-house Spa, is the Best Massage Therapist in the county, according to Loudoun County Magazine.
+While here, stay at the newly renovated Lansdowne Resort.

 Art and poetry in a town called Lynchburg?
 Yes.
 And in fact, the husband of Harlem Renaissance poet, Anne Spencer, was so smitten by his wife, he built his family’s stylish, colorful, whimsical home in homage to her.
-Starry-eyed adventurous couples will find much to love in Lynchburg, including a quirky old cemetery that’s become a popular wedding venue, and the Craddock Terry Hotel – a boutique inn carved from a repurposed shoe factory.
+Starry-eyed adventurous couples will find much to love in Lynchburg.
+This includes, shockingly, a quirky old cemetery that’s become a popular wedding venue.
+Stay at the Craddock Terry Hotel – a boutique inn carved from a repurposed shoe factory.

 Horses, wine, and absinthe – Eros manifest in a little Virginia town.
 Oh, and one of the oldest inns in the country, The Red Fox with all the sentimental feels that an intimate fire-lit tavern conjures up, and you’ve got yourself one lovey-dovey getaway.

 Dangling between the Atlantic Ocean and the Chesapeake Bay, life revolves around the water: oysters, crabs, duck-hunting, millions of migratory birds.
-The better-known Chincoteague often overshadows the pleasures of the smaller towns to its south, which, for adventurers and seekers of the offbeat, is one reason to go.
-Two more – Virginia’s Eastern Shore is a mere 5 hours drive from New York City, and attractions, food and lodging are surprisingly sophisticated.
+Virginia’s Eastern Shore is a mere 5 hours drive from New York City, and attractions, food and lodging are surprisingly sophisticated.

 Those with a hankering for great food tours, achingly gorgeous Botanical Gardens, and some funky, fun, shopping along with their outdoor adventure exploits (hiking, kayaking) and history on the side will love this burgeoning cusp-of South city.
 Where else can you find a lipstick-smooch-covered bust of Edgar Allan Poe?